kamejosh/owlbear-hp-tracker/USAGE.md

 ### Initiative Buttons

 Initiative Buttons can be used to roll for an individual entry or for the whole group.
-When rolling for the whole group a single roll with as many dice as creatures are in the group will be done and then the values assigned to each token.
+When rolling for the whole group a roll is triggered for each token in the group and will show up as individual roll in the roll log.

 ![Dice Button Hover](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/initiative_roll.gif)